-The target population for the measure is the group of Medicare FFS beneficiaries who are discharged from an IRF during the measurement period and are not excluded based on the measure exclusion criteria (see S.8. and S.9.).
+The target population for the measure is the group of Medicare FFS beneficiaries who are admitted to a SNF during the measurement period and are not excluded based on the measure exclusion criteria (see S.8. and S.9.).

 The measure denominator is the risk-adjusted expected number of discharges to community.
-This estimate includes risk-adjustment for patient characteristics with the facility effect removed.
-The "expected" number of discharges to community is the predicted number of risk-adjusted discharges to community if the same patients were treated at the average facility.
+This estimate includes risk adjustment for resident characteristics with the facility effect removed.
+The "expected" number of discharges to community is the predicted number of risk-adjusted discharges to community if the same residents were treated at the average facility.
 The logistic regression model used to calculate the denominator is developed using all non-excluded facility stays in the national data.
 The denominator is computed in the same way as the numerator, but the facility effect is set at the average.